 This Code of Ethics applies to all Bentley trustees, officers, faculty and staff (collectively, the "Covered Parties").
 It is intended to guide these individuals in identifying and resolving issues of ethical conduct that may arise in the course of their various transactions and relationships with each other and the wider community.
 This Code of Ethics is not intended to replace, and may be supplemented by, existing policies and procedures and those that may be adopted in the future.

 It is not the purpose of this code to address every situation, but merely to make individuals aware of the general scope and application of business ethics in an institute of higher learning.
 The basic policies and guidelines set forth in this Code of Ethics may result in differences of opinion as to what actions are and are not ethical in particular situations.
 Covered Parties can and should make basic ethical decisions themselves.
-Trustees and officers having questions about their ethical obligations under this code or any other University policy should consult the President, the Chair of the Audit Committee of the Board of Trustees or the Chair of the Ethics Committee; all others should consult their manager, their department chair or the Executive Director of Human Resources.
+Trustees and officers having questions about their ethical obligations under this code or any other University policy should consult the President, the Chair of the Audit Committee of the Board of Trustees or the Chair of the Ethics Committee; all others should consult their manager, their department chair or the Vice President of Human Resources.

 II.
 Compliance with the Law